Former Seahawk Tarvaris Jackson dies in car accident at age 36

 Former Seahawk quarterback Tarvaris Jackson, whose toughness as a starter in 2011 and willingness to adapt to a backup quarterback role when the team won the Super Bowl in 2013 endeared him to teammates and coaches, has died in a car accident at the age of 36, the Seattle Times has confirmed.

 Jackson, who played four seasons overall with Seattle as part of a nine-year NFL career, was reportedly involved in a one-car accident at 8:50 p.m.
-Sunday near his native Montgomery, Ala., when the 2012 Chevrolet Camaro in which he was driving left the roadway, struck a tree and then overturned, according to reports.
-Jackson was currently serving as the quarterbacks coach at Tennessee State University.
+Sunday near his native Montgomery, Ala., when the 2012 Chevrolet Camaro in which he was driving left the roadway, struck a tree and then flipped, according to TheTennessean.com.

+“Nothing further is available as ALEA State Troopers continue to investigate,” trooper Michael Carswell told the paper, which is part of USA TODAY Sports.

+Jackson was currently serving as the quarterbacks coach at Tennessee State University and the school’s sports information department publicly confirmed the news.

 Tributes began pouring in on social media immediately for Jackson, who was the team’s starter in 2011 when he gutted out a pectoral muscle injury to play in all but one game, and then returned to serve as the backup for Russell Wilson from 2013-15.